home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### Device Limit

 The HomeKit Accessory Protocol Specification only allow a maximum of 150 unique accessories (`aid`) per bridge.
 Be mindful of this when configuring the filter(s).
+If you plan on exceeding the 150 device limit, it is possible to create multiple bridges.
+If you need specific configuration for some entities via `entity_config` be sure to add them to the bridge configured via `YAML`.

 ### Persistence Storage